-Now it’s obvious that the native iOS version looks “cleaner”, but that isn’t really a concern here.
-What’s important is that we see there are no WebViews in use, instead we have a set of native components.
+Obviously, the native iOS version looks “cleaner,” but that isn’t really a concern here.
+What’s important is that we see there are no WebViews in use.
+Instead, we have a set of native components.
 The stack of views in the React Native example is simply forming the basic responsive layout of the app, given that React Native uses Flexbox.
-The performance impact of this is essentially nominal, and well worth it, given that the need for WebViews has been removed.
+The performance impact of this is essentially nominal and well worth it, given that the need for WebViews has been removed.

 However, there are still some performance concerns worth noting when analyzing how React Native achieves this feat.

 Due to the disconnected and asynchronous nature of this means of communication, some performance issues can arise.
 Queues can get bogged down, say, for example, if the user is rapidly scrolling through a long and complicated list – many “user has scrolled” and “draw this new UI” updates fly back and forth.
 For a similar reason, animations can also be a point of concern.
 In reality, most of the time, these kinds of performance deficits are negligible to the user; however, they are still something developers need to be aware of so they can be designed around.

 React Native continues to evolve, given its popularity and supporting community.
 It remains a top choice for developers and warrants consideration for those thinking of building an app.

 Comparing React Native vs. Full Native